Coimbatore Tamil Nadu, India Travel Guide

 Mysore Pak: a rich, melt-in-your-mouth sweet.
 Halwa: a dense, sweet confection.
 Jalebi: deep-fried flour batter soaked in sugar syrup.

-These restaurants are found within 4-5 star hotels.
-They offer sophisticated ambiance, impeccable service, and a menu blending Indian regional and international flavors.
+These restaurants are can be found in 4-LUXURY hotels.
+They offer sophisticated ambiance, impeccable service, and a menu blending Indian provincial and international flavors.

-The city has plenty of mid-range restaurants.
-These deliver a comfortable dining experience with a broad range of cuisines.
+The city has plenty of mid-period-range restaurants.
+These offer a comfortable dining experience with a broad range of cuisines.

-For an authentic and inexpensive culinary adventure, explore the local eateries, often called "mess" or "dhabas."
+For a genuine and inexpensive culinary adventure, explore the local eateries, often called "mess" or "dhabas."

 Local markets throughout the city present fresh produce, spices, and ingredients.